Xarlos89/Instagram-Automation/README.md

 https://www.google.com/chrome/

-  - Place the file "Chromedriver" in the project folder.
-  - Once you have placed Chromedriver in your project folder, change the path on line 201 and 202 to your chromedriver file path.
-  - Edit Secret.py to your Login credentials.
   - To change number of story views, change the number on the end of line 67.
   - To change number of likes before moving onto the next hashtag, change number on the end of line 93.